top of page

 George Washington did not play a part in the Battle of Bunker Hill--he just missed it, arriving in Cambridge in early July 1775.
 It would take a long time before the Continental Army (CA) could build back up their gunpowder reserves.
 In fact, Washington could not engage the British until he had more powder.

 Gunpowder was stored in airtight barrels and was dangerous to transport.
-Lots of it was stored in various locations in Norwich--a safe but convenient location.
+Lots of it was stored in various locations in Norwich--a safe and convenient location in 1775-6.

 Gunpowder was stored in airtight barrels and was dangerous to transport.
-Lots of it was stored in various locations in Norwich--a safe but convenient location.
+Lots of it was stored in various locations in Norwich--a safe and convenient location in 1775-6.

 Washington wanted constant updates on powder: where it was gotten, how it was stored, who was storing it.
 So precious it was.
-When the army did get more gunpowder, a lot of it was stored in Norwich in the first part of the war.
+When the army got more, a lot of it was stored in Norwich in the first part of the war.
 Norwich was relatively safe, yet close to the Long Island Sound.

 George Washington c1776 by Charles Wilson Peale.
 He had just agreed to command, the Continental Army.
 He always fretted about the health and well-being of his troops, except if they deserted and then there was hell to pay if caught.
 Source: The White House Historical Association